csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

     - AI systems that don’t seek to gain or maintain power may cause a lot of harm, but this harm is more easily limited by the power they already have (so wouldn't count as existential risk)
 -  [Why I Think More NLP Researchers Should Engage with AI Safety Concerns – NYU Alignment Research Group](https://wp.nyu.edu/arg/why-ai-safety/) (sam bowman, 2022)
   - AI Safety and Neighboring Communities: A Quick-Start Guide, as of Summer 2022 - AI Alignment Forum (sam bowman, 2022)
+-  Large Language Model Alignment: A Survey ([shen...xiong, 2023](https://arxiv.org/pdf/2309.15025.pdf))
+   -  **Outer Alignment**  - choose the right loss functions or reward fuctions and ensure that the training objectives of AI systems match human values.
+      -  In other words, outer alignment attempts to align the specified training objective to the goal of its designer
+   -  **Inner Alignment** - This is to ensure that AI systems are actually trained to achieve the goals set by their designers.
+      -  Once we have specified training objectives, we need to ensure that the behaviors of AI systems actually align with those specifications (e.g. they don't use shortcuts)